Nissan 370Z: 370Z Roadster (2009–2019)

+Sales of the Japanese model of the Fairlady Z Roadster began on 15 October 2009.

 The 370Z Roadster went on sale in late summer 2009 as 2010 model year vehicle.
 Early models include the 370Z and 370Z Touring, with Sport Package and Navigation packages for the 370Z Touring.
 European models went on sale as 2010 model year vehicles.
 The Roadster was discontinued in the US market after the 2019 model year.
 In Canada, however, it continued to be sold up to its 2020 model year.